iOverlander

 While this app does possess a search function as well as a map view, the map view is only available after a search is completed.
 Also, the app is mostly geared towards setting up camping trips towards resorts, trailer park

-someone in the back of my mind when i redesign this app for
+Someone to think of when I redesign this app for

 Creating a user persona was essential in grounding my design goals that would meet the needs and expectations of the people I surveyed.